 Hotel-run kids’ clubs: We are unable to accept responsibility or give any guarantee for the standard of facilities or personnel in hotel-run kids’ clubs.
 Please note, such clubs often operate subject to minimum number and in summer months only.
 Some kids’ clubs may be chargeable and we do not guarantee that they are free of charge.

 Advice regarding public holidays and religious/cultural customs: Virtually all countries have public holidays, religious or otherwise.
-The festivities may temporarily disrupt your holiday and some religious holidays such as Ramadan, which is celebrated in many Muslim countries, may result in a reduction of facilities, entertainment and a restriction on alcohol.
+The festivities may temporarily disrupt your holiday and some religious holidays such as Eid, which is celebrated in many Muslim countries, may result in a reduction of facilities, entertainment and a restriction on alcohol.
 Also, please note that excursions to religious sites, churches and temples will often have strict dress code policies (e.g. Vatican City, Rome).
-Others are somewhat chaotic but great fun to be a part of.
 We suggest that you take this into consideration when selecting your departure date.

 Other guests: There is a possibility you will be disturbed by noise from less considerate groups, so please bear this in mind when choosing your resort and accommodation.
 Many establishments, especially in cities and major beach resorts, accommodate conventions and conferences.
 Also, at certain times of the year, some destinations have an influx of groups such as students, associations or clubs.
 The accommodation we feature is often shared with guests from many other countries with different cultures and customs and we have no control over the acceptance of bookings at the accommodation.
 We are therefore unable to accept responsibility for any limitation of facilities due to such groups or inconvenience that their activities may cause you.